Improved algorithms for Correlation Clustering with local objectives: Correlation Clustering on Arbitrary Graphs

 for some absolute constant $C$. \end{theorem}

-We remark that our algorithm also works for $q=\infty$. \confversionOnly{ We provide the details in the full version of the paper (see supplemental materials for details).} \fullversionOnly{ Indeed, the behaviour of the algorithm does not depend on $q$ (in fact, $q$ is not even a part of the algorithm's input).
+We remark that our algorithm also works for $q=\infty$.
+Indeed, the behaviour of the algorithm does not depend on $q$ (in fact, $q$ is not even a part of the algorithm's input).
 Hence, inequality~(\ref{eq:thm:part-metric-spaces}) holds for any $q<\infty$.
-In the limit as $q$ tends to infinity, we get the following result. \begin{corollary} The following inequality holds for a random partition $\calP$ from Theorem~\ref{thm:part-metric-spaces}:
+In the limit as $q$ tends to infinity, we get the following result. \confversionOnly{ We provide the details in the full version of the paper (see supplemental materials for details).} \fullversionOnly{